return to main page

 1401 Software Development

-available for use on a PC :-))
+available for use on Win7, Mac and Linux

-- ROPE, "our" 1401 Software development system
+ROPE is "our" 1401 Software development system

-- - which includes "our" 1401 Autocoder assembler
+- - includes "our" 1401 Autocoder assembler and 1401 emulator

-Also how we punch a debugged program "object deck" from ROPE "object deck" to run on "our" IBM 1401 machines.
+- run a debugged program on "our" IBM 1401 machines.

 Table of Contents